In this orientation module you will learn how to get started programming OpenOffice.

 Let's be honest.
 The size, age and complexity of OpenOffice's C++ codebase makes coding a challenge.
 This is not a trivial codebase to learn.
 But if you like a good challenge then you'll love this project!
 There are tasks suitable for programmers with a range of programming experience, and we have many veteran OpenOffice hackers in the project who are happy to answer your questions.

 And in its favor, there are few other programs that you can help develop, that have the reach of OpenOffice.
-Many millions of users depend on OpenOffice, with another million downloads every week, downloads from almost every country in the world.
+Many millions of users depend on OpenOffice, with another half a million downloads every week, from almost every country in the world.
 So the work you do, the bugs you fix, the features you add, will benefit millions of users around the world.

 It all starts by establishing a local build environment.
 Building OpenOffice on Linux or Mac is relatively easy, but expect the first attempt to require some trial and error.
 Every configuration is slightly different.